cocode/TrekBASIC/documentation/known_issues.md

 180 PRINT S, J
 190 NEXT J

-Syntax errors should have program line number, when available
+in the middle of adding case insensitivty.
+Need to handle THEN and ELSE.
+Can't handle case of ELSE, because we don't yet support else. also need to be case-insensitive on variable names Syntax errors should have program line number, when available
 SyntaxError: No TO found for FOR in line 14 of file.
 That's the line in file, which is useful, but not as good.